ryazh3nka/.dotfiles/README.md

 ```

 here's a short list of them:
-- `nvim-server` is a wrapper for Neovim to launch in remote (server) mode. if you pass any files to the command, they would open as buffers, even if Neovim was already running. especially handy when dealing with mimetypes and desktop entries.
 - `update-restow` would prompt to update all installed packages and restow all directories in the repo

 ## check these out too